-I am writing to express my support for the proposed law regarding political spending by foreign-influenced corporations.
-The proposed law would be a critical tool for uncovering foreign influences in our elections.
-Unlike many commentators, my background is not in constitutional law - I gather my colleague Larry Tribe has endorsed the bill, and he knows far more about those topics than I do.
+I am writing to express my support for the proposed ordinance regarding political spending by foreign-influenced corporations.
+The proposal would be a critical tool for uncovering foreign influences in our elections.
+Unlike many commentators, my background is not in constitutional law.
 What I may add to this debate is corporate law knowledge - both from study as an academic and perhaps more importantly from extensive practical experience, sketched below.
-Drawing on that experience, below I explain how corporations could - practically and at reasonable expense - obtain responsive information about the foreign national status of shareholders, as would be required by the law.
+Drawing on that experience, below I explain how investors holding even just one percent of corporate equity can influence corporate governance, and how in corporations could - practically and at reasonable expense - obtain responsive information about the foreign national status of shareholders, as would be required by the law.